rd11490/NBA-Play-By-Play-Example/README.md

 ## Getting the players at the start of a period:

-#### Using the stats.nba API
+### Using the stats.nba API

+#### Getting the players who played in a period

 The NBA indirectly provides the players on the court at the start of a period through the advancedboxscorev2 endpoint.
 It does this by allowing the caller to specify a start time and end time between which stats are calculated.
-Because a player on the bench accumulates no stats (in most cases) you can limit the range to only contain the first event of a period and therefore only get the players on the court at the start of the period.
-By leveraging this we can remove much of the difficulty in determining who is on the court at a given time.
+By doing this, we can determine only the players who are on the the court during a given period.

 Example GET call:
 ```